Junliangwangdhu/WaferMap/README.md

 # WaferMap Dataset: MixedWM38

-[MixedWM38](https://ieeexplore.ieee.org/document/9184890/) Dataset(WaferMap) has more than 38000 wafer maps, including 1 normal pattern, 8 single defect patterns, and 29 mixed defect patterns, a total of 38 defect patterns.
+MixedWM38 Dataset(WaferMap) has more than 38000 wafer maps, including 1 normal pattern, 8 single defect patterns, and 29 mixed defect patterns, a total of 38 defect patterns.

-## Requirements:

-* Python 3+

-* numpy scipy matplotlib tensorflow keras scikit-learn

 ## Motivation：
 Defect pattern recognition (DPR) of wafer maps, especially the mixed-type defect, is critical for determining the root cause of production defects.